jkeohan/rctr-2-14-22/w04d07/intro-to-the-component.lfiecycle.md

 **Mounting** and **Unmounting** occur only once during the lifecycle of the Component with **Updating** occurring as often as the Component is re-rendered.

-Each phase can call one or more **lifecycle methods** in any of the phases.
+Each phase will call at least one, if not more, **lifecycle methods**.

 Here are diagrams that convey the lifecycles as they apply to **Class Components**.